alexandreroman/pbs101/README.md

 password: github-access-token
 ```

-Just like with image egistry credentials, this file defines how to access source
+Just like with image registry credentials, this file defines how to access source
 code for your team.

 Deploy these credentials using this command: